Tilting objects in the extended heart of a $t$-structure: Introduction

 The third section contains a deeper study on the structure of the heart $\mathcal{H}_{[\t_{1},\t_{2}]}$ for an interval $[\t_{1},\t_{2}]$ of $s$-torsion pairs in an extriangulated category.
 On the one hand, we will seek to study the $s$-torsion pairs of $\mathcal{H}_{[\t_{1},\t_{2}]}$ as well as its closure properties.
 Specifically, we will see in Propositions \ref{lem:cerraduras stors} and \ref{lemaA} conditions for a $s$-torsion pair to be closed under extensions, (co)cones, direct summands, $s$-subobjects and $s$-quotients.
 On the other hand, we introduce the notion of \emph{normal interval} (see Definition \ref{nst-int}).
 We will see that, under certain conditions (see Theorem \ref{semi-ab-triang}), if the interval $[\t_{1},\t_{2}]$ is normal, then $\mathcal{H}_{[\t_{1},\t_{2}]}$ is an exact and a semi-abelian category.
 If in addition, see Theorem \ref{triang-n-smab}, the ambient extriangulated category is triangulated, we have that the heart $\mathcal{H}_{[\t_{1},\t_{2}]}$ is a quasi-abelian category.
 It is worth mentioning that similar results to the above ones have been proved (with different tools) by Rump, Schneiders, Tattar and Fiorot \cite{R1,S,T,F}.
 By using the above, see Theorem \ref{param-stp-qac}, we will make use of the AET-tilt process to parameterize the torsion pairs in a quasi-abelian category.

-In Section 4, we will apply the results obtained in Section 3 to study the $t$-structures of a triangulated category together with the extended hearts induced by them.
+In Section 4, we will apply the results obtained in Section 3 to study the $t$-structures of a triangulated category together with the extended hearts induced by $t$-structures.
 In particular, we will review the right HRS-tilt and the left HRS-tilt processes (see Theorems \ref{ext-tilt-HRS-p} and \ref{ext-tilt-HRS-n}).

 Lastly, in Section 5, we introduce the notion of \emph{extended tilting }object in an extriangulated category with negative first extension.
-This notion coincides with the definition of 1-tilting object in abelian categories introduced recently in \cite{PSV2}.
+This notion coincides with the definition of 1-tilting object in abelian categories introduced recently in \cite{PSV2} (see Lemma \ref{lem:tiltexact}).
 We will see that the definition of extended tilting object in this more general context shares some properties with the abelian case.
-Specifically, we will show that an extended tilting object is $\mathbb{E}$-universal and that it also has projective dimension at most one, see Propositions \ref{pdT1} and \ref{et-univ}.
-Having done so, we will seek to characterize extended tilting objects in restricted hearts and extended hearts.
+Specifically, we will show that an extended tilting object is $\mathbb{E}$-universal and that it also has projective dimension at most one under certain conditions (which include the exact case and others), see Propositions \ref{pdT1} and \ref{et-univ}.
+Having done so, we will seek to characterize extended tilting objects in restricted hearts and large hearts.
 Namely, we will show that an object is extended tilting in a restricted heart $\mathcal{H}_{[\t_{1},\t_{2}]}$ if and only if it is quasi-tilting in the standard heart $\mathcal{H}_{[\t_{1},\Sigma^{-1}\t_{1}]}$ (see Theorem \ref{thm:restrict tilt}).
-In contrast, given an interval $[\t_{1},\t_{2}]$ with $\Sigma^{-2}\t_{1}<\t_{2}$, an object $V$ will be extended tilting in $\mathcal{H}_{[\t_{1},\t_{2}]}$ if and only if $\mathcal{H}_{[\t_{1},\Sigma\t_{2}]}$ is cogenerating in $\mathcal{H}_{[\t_{1},\t_{2}]}$ and $V$ is a projective generator in $\mathcal{H}_{[\t_{1},\Sigma\t_{2}]}$.
-Using the above, we will exhibit an example of an extended tilting object in an extended heart that is a non-abelian category (see Example \ref{ejemplo}).
+In contrast, given an interval $[\t_{1},\t_{2}]$ with $\Sigma^{-2}\t_{1}\leq\t_{2}$, an object $V$ will be extended tilting in $\mathcal{H}_{[\t_{1},\t_{2}]}$ if and only if $\mathcal{H}_{[\t_{1},\Sigma\t_{2}]}$ is cogenerating in $\mathcal{H}_{[\t_{1},\t_{2}]}$ and $V$ is a projective generator in $\mathcal{H}_{[\t_{1},\Sigma\t_{2}]}$.
+Moreover, we will see that in this case $\t_{2}=\Sigma^{-2}\t_{1}$ (see Theorem \ref{teo:aplication-main-1}).
+Using the above, Corollary \ref{cor:main} gives a recipe of how to obtain extended tilting objects in the non-abelian and non-triangulated context.
+Furthermore, Examples \ref{ejemplo} and \ref{exa:ult} tell us that the family of tilting objects obtained in this way is not empty.